max-b10/the-fpl-manager/README.md

 - HTTP requests: axios
 - Form handling: react-hook-form with @hookform/resolvers and Zod for validation
 - Routing: react-router-dom
-- UI libraries: Shadcn/ui, Radix UI, Embla Carousel for React, and lucide-react for icons
+- UI libraries: Shadcn/ui, Radix UI and lucide-react and react-icons for icons
 - Table management: @tanstack/react-table
 - CSS-in-JS: Tailwind CSS with tailwind-merge and tailwindcss-animate
 - Data fetching: SWR
-- Testing: Cypress for e2e testing
+- Testing: Cypress for e2e testing, Vitest and React Testing Library for unit testing
 - Linting: ESLint with @typescript-eslint/eslint-plugin and eslint-plugin-react-hooks
 - Formatting: Prettier with prettier-plugin-tailwindcss